JujuAdams/Scribble/9.0/coming-from-native-gm.md

 &nbsp;

 Scribble offers a [lot of advantages](features) over GameMaker's native text renderer.
 However, this library can take some time to get used to.
 This short article serves as a guide to implementing common GameMaker functions.
-Scribble has many more text formatting commands that you can use, check out the [Text Formatting](text-formatting) article.

 For very simple use, you can use the stripped-back [`draw_text_scribble()` and `draw_text_scribble_ext()` functions](quick-functions).
 To achieve more complex effects, you'll need to use Scribble's method-based [fluent interface](scribble-methods) to draw text exactly how you want.